gestom/MBZIRC_2017_vision/README.md

 To see debug information you can uncomment some definition inside the detector.cpp file.

-To quickly test the code, build the node using *catkin_make*, download one of the [rosbags](https://drive.google.com/open?id=12JMtMRwAxuQDOIvuAB3Pw12v5sdFLBfq), then run the node using the *rosbag.launch*:
+To quickly test the code, build the node using *catkin_make*, download one of the [rosbags](https://drive.google.com/open?id=12JMtMRwAxuQDOIvuAB3Pw12v5sdFLBfq), then run the node using the *test.launch*:

 ```roslaunch cross_detector test.launch```